 - High customer satisfaction

-- Large installed base (especially among large enterprises), and a large and growing number of service providers using vSphere (enabling choice of service providers)
+- Large installed base (especially among large enterprises) and service provider ecosystem

-- Business model depends on vSphere revenue to expand and invest in adjacent markets
+- Business model that depends on vSphere revenue to expand and invest in adjacent markets

-- Maintaining high revenue growth in a more product- and price-competitive market that is already 50% penetrated
+- Maintaining high revenue growth in a more product- and price-competitive market that is already two-thirds penetrated

 We review and adjust our inclusion criteria for Magic Quadrants and MarketScopes as markets change.
 As a result of these adjustments, the mix of vendors in any Magic Quadrant or MarketScope may change over time.
 A vendor appearing in a Magic Quadrant or MarketScope one year and not the next does not necessarily indicate that we have changed our opinion of that vendor.
 This may be a reflection of a change in the market and, therefore, changed evaluation criteria, or a change of focus by a vendor.